 Hi!
 My name is Brant Huddleston, born 1956, host of this podcast and blog for active, older adults who want to thrive well into and even past their sunset years.
 Thriving in the second half of life means living better, staying healthy, having more fun, enjoying peak life experiences, and discovering meaning and purpose.

-As a boomer, I am chin-deep in all the issues that affect my generation ~ staying healthy so I can travel, caregiving an elder parent, being there for kids and grandkids, deciding future care preferences, and how to pay for it all.
+As a member of the so-called Generation Jones (in-between late Boomers and early Gen-X,) I am chin-deep in all the issues that affect my generation ~ staying healthy so I can travel, caregiving an elder parent, being there for kids and grandkids, deciding future care preferences, and how to pay for it all.

 On each show, I interview an expert who shares best practices, tools, tips, and technologies for how to make the rest of our years the best of our years.
 We even learn about end-of-life and the afterlife…subjects many are afraid to talk about.